Project-Arda/bgls/README.md

 Master: [![Build Status](https://travis-ci.org/Project-Arda/bgls.svg?branch=master)](https://travis-ci.org/Project-Arda/bgls)
 Develop: [![Build Status](https://travis-ci.org/Project-Arda/bgls.svg?branch=develop)](https://travis-ci.org/Project-Arda/bgls)

-Aggregate and Multi Signatures based on BGLS over Alt bn128
+Aggregate and Multi Signatures based on BGLS over Alt bn128 and BLS12-381

 This library provides no security against side channel attacks.
 We provide no security guarantees of this implementation.

 ## Design
 The goal of this library is to create an efficient and secure ad hoc aggregate and multi signature scheme.
-It relies on [alt bn128](https://github.com/ethereum/go-ethereum/tree/master/crypto/bn256) for curve and pairing operations.
+It supports the curves [bls12-381](https://github.com/dis2/bls12) and [alt bn128](https://github.com/ethereum/go-ethereum/tree/master/crypto/bn256).
 It implements hashing of arbitrary byte data to curve points, the standard BGLS scheme for aggregate signatures, and a custom multi signature scheme.

 ### Multi Signature
 The multi signature scheme is a modification of the BGLS scheme, where all signatures are on the same message.
-This allows verification with a constant number of pairing operations, at the cost of being insecure to chosen key attacks.
-To fix the chosen key attack, users are required to prove knowledge of their secret key, through the use of the Schnorr scheme applied to their public key.
+This allows verification with a constant number of pairing operations, at the cost of being insecure to rogue public key attacks.
+We have three separate solutions to the rogue public key attack implemented.
+(Proving knowlege of the secret key, Enforcing that messages are distinct, and performing aggregation with hashed exponents.
+These are described in Dan Boneh's [recent paper]((https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html)))

 ## Curves
+### Bls12-381

+This is the set of curves which zcash is switching too.
+Its official documentation is located [here](https://github.com/ebfull/pairing/tree/master/src/bls12_381).

 ### Alt bn128

 The group `G_1` is a cyclic group of prime order on the curve `Y^2 = X^3 + 3` defined over the field `F_p` with `p = 21888242871839275222246405745257275088696311157297823662689037894645226208583`.